benbahrenburg/Ti.SQ/iOS/documentation/index.md

-# CalendarView Module
+# TiSQ Module

 ## Description

 TODO: Enter your module description here

-## Accessing the CalendarView Module
+## Accessing the TiSQ Module

 To access this module from JavaScript, you would do the following:

-	var CalendarView = require("ti.squaredcalendar");
+	var TiSQ = require("ti.sq");

-The CalendarView variable is a reference to the Module object.
+The TiSQ variable is a reference to the Module object.

 ## Reference